-- The group can be contacted via coordinator Jessica Stålberg.
+- The group can be contacted via coordinator Teresa Sigurdsson.

 The Food Council represents the organisations and can gather, evaluate and express opinions and wishes regarding the restaurants’ offerings and services in the Ångström Laboratory Campus Management area.
-The Food Council meets about once a semester to improve food services in the area.
 The council includes the area’s restaurant managers, staff from the departments and the Uppsala Union of Engineering and Science Students (UTN) café manager.
 The food council is currently inactive.

 Council for Educational Facilities